BUBUBIUBIU/Knowledge-Stack/JavaScript/JavaScript.markdown

 ### Prototype & Inheritance
 Example.
 Class A is inherited from class B. Then, A.proto === B.prototype.
 This equation describes both instantiation and inheritance.
 More detailed example (Person and Athlete) is in JS course.
 Methods and properties in prototype can be shared by instances.
 ## Promise
 catch then Promise.all() Promise.race Promise.resolve() Promise.reject()
+Why do developers use promise via function form?
+### then
+value -> a resolved promise object with argument
+without return -> a resolved promise object with undefined as argument
+resolved promise object -> a resolved promise object, argument in returned promise will be used as argument for next then
+### catch
+syntax sugar
+### Promise.resolve()
+Promise.resolve(123) -> a resolved promise object with argument value 123
 ## Async/Await
 - Async function always automatically returns a promise, then the promise will automatically be resolved with returned value.
 - If there is no any await in async function, it executes at once then returns a promise object.
 Actually,